 - III.
 Actions That May Be Taken Prior to Suspension or Expulsion The following actions may be taken by appropriate personnel prior to considering suspension or expulsion: - 1.
 Removal from Class (Education Code Section 76032) -- Any instructor may order a student removed from his or her class for the day of the removal and the next class meeting.
 The instructor shall immediately report the removal to the appropriate Department Chair person and/or the Dean of Instruction, who will in turn notify the Dean of Student Services or designee.
 The Dean of Student Services or designee shall arrange for a conference between the student and the instructor regarding the removal.
-If the instructor or the student requests it, the Dean of Student Services or designee shall artend the conference.
-The student shall not be returned to the class during the period of the removal without the concurrence of the instructor.
+If the instructor or the student requests it, the Dean of Student Services or designee shall arrange for a conference between the student and the conference.
+The student services or designee shall attend the conference.
+The student shall not be returned to the class during the period of the removal without the Concurrence of the instructor.
 Nothing herein will prevent the Dean of Student Services or designee from recommending further disciplinary action in accordance with these procedures based on the facts which led to the removal. - 2.
 Immediate Interim Suspension (Education Code Section 66017) --The President or designee may order immediate suspension of a student where he or she concludes that immediate suspension is required to protect lives or property and to ensure the maintenance of order.
 In cases where an interim suspension has been ordered, the time limits contained in these procedures shall not apply, and all hearing rights, including the right to a formal hearing where a long-term suspension or expulsion is recommended, will be afforded to the student within ten (10) days. - 3.
 Withdrawal of Consent to Remain on Campus -- The President or designee may notify any person for whom there is a reasonable belief that the person has willfully disrupted the orderly operation of the campus that consent to remain on campus has been withdrawn.
 If the person is on campus at the time, he or she must promptly leave or be escorted off campus.
 If consent is withdrawn by the President or designee, a written report must be promptly made to the Chancellor.